 Withdrawal from meth isn’t inherently fatal, but it can result in life-threatening complications.
 For these reasons, health professionals recommend medical supervision while you detox from meth.

 Meth withdrawal symptoms can be highly distressing.
 Withdrawal can lead to strong cravings for meth to make the symptoms stop.
 This is why people who try to detox from meth on their own are at high risk for relapse.
 Medical supervision lowers this risk because you’re detoxing under the guidance of experienced professionals and away from the familiar environment where you used meth.

 At-home detox can be dangerous if you have co-occurring mental health issues.
 Withdrawal can exacerbate depression and anxiety symptoms.
 It can also trigger psychosis.
-These symptoms can increase the risk of suicidal thoughts and behavior.
+These symptoms increase the risk of suicidal thoughts and dangerous behaviors.

-Additionally, medical supervision provides ongoing structure and support.
+Medical supervision provides ongoing structure and support.
 If you experience complications, trained staff are available 24/7 to help you.
 You’re surrounded by people who want you to succeed and know how to handle the struggles many people go through in withdrawal.
 They can use medications as clinically appropriate to ease discomfort and make sure you’re medically safe.

 Medically supervised detox offers 24/7 monitoring.
-No two detox experiences are the same, but most people spend several days resting, eating, and trying to relax.
+No two detox experiences are the same, but most people spend several days resting and trying to relax.
 You may also receive medication during your medical detox.